CocoaPods/Rainforest/README.md

 an especial and unique habitat to flourish: the Rainforest.

 This repository allows to automate the task necessary to develop on CocoaPods.
-In detail the following task can be performed from a centralized location:
+In detail the following task can be performed from a centralised location:

 - Cloning of all repositories containing Gems.
-- Centralized bootstrap of all the repositories.
+- Centralised bootstrap of all the repositories.
 - Switch to SSH URLs.
 - Setup of Bundler [Local Git Repos] feature.
 - Pulling of all the repositories.